Published on

 • The <picture> element supports art direction, allowing you to serve different image compositions (e.g., a close-up portrait for mobile vs. a wider shot for desktop).
 This ensures the image is visually optimized for each context, enhancing both aesthetics and performance.

-Why Build in components might be bad choice?
+Why next.js build in Image component might be bad choice?

 Why should I use the <picture> element for image optimization when built-in components like Next Image already provide image optimization features?